-This Greek Pasta Salad gets its bright tangy flavor from fresh veggies, feta, crab, and a homemade Greek vinaigrette.
+This Greek Pasta Salad with Feta gets its bright tangy flavor from fresh veggies, crab, and a homemade Greek vinaigrette.

 As a kid I hated pasta salad, but my mom made a version that I could tolerate.
 It was filled with veggies and hunks of Swiss cheese, drenched in Italian dressing, then sprinkled with crab.
 It didn’t have a speck of mayo or mustard in it, which were the offending ingredients in other pasta salads, which I avoided like the plague.

-Since my picky tweener years, I’ve developed a love for pasta salad, and even found a place in my heart for the mayo and mustard variety.
+Since my picky tween years, I’ve developed a love for pasta salad, even the creamy varieties (see this Southwest Pasta Salad).

-This is my version of mom’s pasta salad.
-A quick toss of tomatoes, zucchini, cucumber, broccoli and bell pepper complimented by crumbled feta and a homemade Greek vinaigrette.
+Here, I’ve given that equation a decidedly Mediterranean flair, with a quick toss of tomatoes, zucchini, cucumber, broccoli and bell pepper, complimented by feta cheese and a Greek vinaigrette.

 While we’re on the topic of homemade dressings, let’s have a little side convo.
-I’m gonna be real honest here.
 I’m what you might call a dressing hoarder.
 I keep several different varieties of bottled dressings in my fridge at all times.
 I just can’t settle for one variety.

-I have to have a vinaigrette, a Caesar, a blue cheese, and a ranch on hand…and that’s the bare minimum.
-I mean, you just never know when you may need a dip of blue cheese or a drizzle of balsamic!
+I have to have a vinaigrette, a creamy Caesar dressing, a homemade Italian Dressing, and a ranch on hand…and that’s the bare minimum.
+I mean, you just never know when you may need a dip of blue cheese or a drizzle of balsamic reduction!

 This was a huge hit at our church potluck, and is sure to disappear at your summer cookouts.
-After all, who can resist a bowl full of pasta and cheese and bright colored veggies?
+After all, who can resist a bright and tangy pasta salad with feta cheese?
 File this one away, folks…it’s another great recipe to have in your cookout arsenal!

 For the salad: